Louvivien/appformulaires/README.md

 ##Made by Priscille de la Tour @Pris Vivien Richaud @Vivien

-This project are the first pages of our great app The Gossip Project which will revolutionize the web world!
+This project are the first pages of our great app The App formualire which will revolutionize the web world!

 ##Requirements: